At-Large Position 5

 About the Council Member

 Sallie has a long history of serving her community.
 She has worked with offenders as a volunteer facilitator for Bridges to Life, a restorative justice prison program aimed at reducing recidivism rates.
-She is on the advisory board of the San Jose Clinic and the Houston Maritime Center and Museum and has previously served on the boards of Holocaust Museum Houston and the Houston READ Commission.
+She is on the advisory board of the San Jose Clinic and the Houston Maritime Center and Museum.
+Sallie previously served on the boards of Holocaust Museum Houston and the Houston READ Commission.
 Sallie has chaired events and raised funds for the Holocaust Museum, the Women’s Fund, the Children’s Museum, the READ Commission, and the Contemporary Arts Museum.
 She also served for many years as a parent volunteer at her children’s schools.
 Sallie is a longtime member of St. Michael the Archangel Catholic Church.

 Sallie Alcorn at the City Council Chambers Horseshoe